OpenTermsArchive/contrib-versions/Cloudant/Privacy Policy.md

 Changes to our Privacy Statements

-From time to time we may update this Privacy Statement, as well as any other specific privacy statement.
-When making changes to this Privacy Statement, we will add a new date at the top of this Privacy Statement.
+We may update this Privacy Statement from time to time to reflect changes to our data governance practices.
+The revised Privacy Statement will be posted here with an updated revision date.
+We encourage you to check back periodically for any changes or updates.
+If we make a material change to our Privacy Statement, we will post a notice at the top of this page for 30 days.
+By continuing to use our websites after such revision takes effect we consider that you have read and understand the changes.

 Back to top